-- The travel allowance may be used by members of the Israeli, or US research team.
-However, if travel by someone other than the PI for whom travel funds were approved (e.g. replacing travel by US PI with travel of the Israeli PI, travel by a team member other than the PI, who is not mentioned in the grant proposal), prior BSF approval must be received.
+- The travel allowance in the BSF Regular Grant Program may be used by members of the Israeli or US research team.
+However, if travel is by someone other than the PI for whom travel funds were approved (e.g. replacing travel by US PI with travel of the Israeli PI, travel by a team member other than the PI, who is not mentioned in the grant proposal), prior BSF approval must be received.

 - The BSF does not support the cost of conference registration of any of the PIs.

-- BSF grants do not support travel of US investigators within the US, unless there are two US PIs, and there is a PI meeting at the institution of one of them.
+- BSF grants in the Regular BSF Program do not support travel of US investigators within the US, unless it is part of the approved research program, or there are two US PIs, and there is a PI meeting at the institution of one of them.

 Equipment purchased with BSF funds belongs to the BSF and should be marked accordingly.
 Only equipment listed in the application may be purchased without prior approval by the BSF.
 At the end of the project the BSF will leave the equipment in the institution where the research was conducted.